-If your organization does outdoor activities, the health and safety of your participants is your top priority.
+For organizations involved in outdoor activities, ensuring the health and safety of every participant is not just important—it’s essential.
 With the increasing frequency of wildfires, urban pollution and other air quality issues, preparing for poor air quality is essential to ensure everyone can enjoy a safe and enriching outdoor experience.

 Areas of the country not prone to wildfires may be less prepared when faced with air quality issues.
 Poor air quality can lead to serious health problems, especially for children, older adults and those with pre-existing respiratory conditions.